tu-studio/lac26_presentation/slides/00-all.md

 - In 1957, the perceptron was introduced by Frank Rosenblatt, marking the beginning of neural network research
 - It was a simple model that could learn to classify inputs into different categories, by adjusting weights based on errors
 - These errors were calculated from prelabeld data, which is called supervised learning
-- Later, the multi-layer perceptron (MLP) was developed, allowing for more complex representations of data
+- Later, the multi-layer perceptron was developed, allowing for more complex representations of data
-- In 1979, convolutional neural networks (CNNs) were introduced - replacing the multiplications with convolution operations
+- In 1979, convolutional neural networks were introduced - replacing the multiplications with convolution operations
 - And two years later - Hopfield networks were proposed, introducing recurrent connections - temporal dynamics
 - Then the backpropagation algorithm enabled training of multi-layer networks - efficiently computing gradients
-- Before the deep learning era, Deep Belief Networks (DBNs) were proposed as a way to pre-train deep networks layer by layer
+- Before the deep learning era, Deep Belief Networks were proposed as a way to pre-train deep networks layer by layer
 - Finally, in 2012, AlexNet demonstrated the power of large deep convolutional networks on image classification tasks - marking the beginning of the deep learning revolution

 </div>